Benefits

 When you have worked in another EEA country, we need information about the jobs you have had there in the last 36 months.
 To document your jobs, you need a PDU1 Certificate.
 You should receive this certificate from the employment authorities in the country you worked in.
 If you already have a PD U1 Certificate, please include it in your application for unemployment benefit in Norway.

-If you have not received the PD U1 Certificate from the EEA country you worked in, NAV will ask the employment authorities of that country for the certificate.
+If you have not received the PD U1 Certificate from the EEA country you worked in, Nav will ask the employment authorities of that country for the certificate.

 If you apply for unemployment benefit without a PD U1 Certificate, you must document: